• About

 Volunteers must submit to a background check.
 The program commitment is 1 hour once a week and the schedule of meetings is flexible.
 Volunteers are expected to report their hours monthly through the JFS Volunteer Tracking system and submit an update of the visit to the program coordinator online.

-For more information contact Taylor Ruszczyk at TRuszczyk@jfsmetrowest.org or (973) 637-1742.
+For more information, contact Kathy Mikula at kmikula@jfsmetrowest.org or at 973-637-1726.

 Read More